lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 **Note**:
-> The scripts and examples provided here were tested on a VM running **Ubuntu 16.04.1 32 bit** and MacOS Sierrahowever they suppose to work on any *nix machine
+> The scripts and examples provided here were tested on a VM running **Ubuntu 16.04.1 32 bit** and MacOS Sierra however they suppose to work on any *nix machine

 ##Table of Contents
 * [Development Environment](#development-environment)
     * [Introduction](#introduction)
     * [Installing PIP](#installing-pip)